Tennessee Workers’ Compensation Lawyer

 We hear you.
 This can be a frustrating situation, especially for employees who are barely getting by at their full rate of pay.

-Worker’s comp is usually a fast, easy option to receive some compensation for your injuries, but it is not the best solution in every situation.
+Worker’s comp is usually a fast, easy option to receive some compensation for your injuries, but it is not the ideal solution in every situation.
 In some cases, you can sue your employer or seek compensation from their insurance company outside of the workers’ compensation system.

 With a lawsuit, you can ask for damages for the full amount of both your medical bills and your lost wages.
 You will need to prove that your employer’s negligence was the cause of your injuries in this situation.